 Nitrogen fertiliser is under the spotlight as the largest source of greenhouse gas emissions in the grains industry.
 But the imperative to reduce nitrogen fertiliser losses is not just about reducing greenhouse gases, it is also about protecting the bottom line.
 Fertiliser is simply too expensive to waste.

 Greenhouse gas emissions are generated via both the on-farm application and off-farm in the manufacturing and energy sector.
-Nitrogen emissions – particularly nitrous oxide (N2O) – account for around 38 per cent of emissions in the grains industry, of which 15 per cent is on-farm losses that could potentially be reduced by improving nitrogen management practices.
+Emissions associated with nitrogen fertilizers account for around 38 per cent of emissions in the grains industry.
+On farm losses – particularly losses of nitrous oxide (N2O) – contribute 15 per cent of emissions which could potentially be reduced by improving nitrogen management practices.

 Using less fertiliser is not the solution.
 Reducing fertiliser rates reduces yield, mines nitrogen and carbon and reduces the ability of the soil to buffer emissions.